SVProgressHUD/SVProgressHUD/README.md

 **Use `SVProgressHUD` wisely!
 Only use it if you absolutely need to perform a task before taking the user forward.
 Bad use case examples: pull to refresh, infinite scrolling, sending message.**

-Using `SVProgressHUD` in your app will usually look as simple as this (using Grand Central Dispatch):
+Using `SVProgressHUD` in your app will usually look as simple as this.

+Objective-C:

 ```objective-c
 [SVProgressHUD show];